wlonk/arcadia/2015-02-post-playtest-2-outline.md

 Each player chooses a name for their character.

-Each player chooses two **Dark Desires** for their character.
+Each player chooses two **Desires** for their character.
 These provide both an ambition, and a way to gain more **Tokens**.
 See below for how you use these.

 Go around, answering the relationship questions and filling out the community your characters live in.
 Be sure to share some characters: one person's boon